gzoller/ScalaJack/benchmark/README.md

 which Jsoniter does not.

 Jsoniter achieves its neck-breaking speed by going deep--very deep into macro code generation.
-They also use a lot of low level byte arrays and bitwise operators, much as you'd expect to see in a C program, to improve on the standard library functions everyone else uses.
+They also use a lot of low-level byte arrays and bitwise operators to improve on the standard library functions everyone else uses.
 It works.

 ### Technical Notes